 This part explores the West Country counties of Hampshire, Wiltshire, Devon, and Cornwall.
 Winchester is Hampshire's most historic city.
 Neighboring Wiltshire is the home of Salisbury, with its towering cathedral, and that great prehistoric monument Stonehenge.
 In Devon, you find the unique moorland landscape of Dartmoor National Park; Torquay, a laid-back seaside resort; and Plymouth, where the Pilgrims set sail for the New World.
-Vacationers often flock to mysterious Cornwall, which includes Land's End in England's southwesternmost corner, with its colorful seaside towns, such as Penzance and St. Ives.
+Clovelly, on Devon's northern coast, is a uniquely charming town with one steep main street that plunges down a cliffside to a picturesque harbor.
+Vacationers often flock to mysterious Cornwall, which includes Land's End in England's southwestern most corner.
+With its mild climate; colorful seaside towns, such as Penzance and St. Ives; and ancient sites, such as Tintagel, associated with the legend of King Arthur, Cornwall is one of England most enticing counties.